SuperOfficeDocs/superoffice-docs/docs/en/admin/learn/system-events.md

 The following types of events are started from the various screens in Settings and maintenance:

-* **UDefRebuild**, of which there are several types: the layout of user-defined fields is being updated and the user-defined fields in SuperOffice CRM cannot be accessed while the event is in progress.
+* **UDefRebuild**, of which there are several types: the layout of user-defined fields is being updated and the user-defined fields cannot be accessed while the event is in progress.

     > [!NOTE]
     > You must not cancel this event from the **System notifications** list.

-* **FreetextRebuild**: the freetext index is being generated and freetext searching cannot be performed in SuperOffice CRM while generation is in progress.
+* **FreetextRebuild**: the freetext index is being generated and users can not use the free-text while generation is in progress.

 * **PrototypeRebuild**: a Travel prototype is being generated.
 The Travel functions cannot be accessed while this event is in progress.